 I was sitting on the couch watching Jocelyn play, a bit tired and feeling very pregnant.
 It was just another day in the life of a stay-at-home mom.
 Then I heard in the recesses of my mind God whispering a name.
 The name of a good friend.
 I heard God say his name louder and suddenly I felt the strongest urge to pray for him.

 Now, I know many people who are prayer warriors, but an intercessor I am not.
-My prayers tend to be strait forward: “God, this is the issue, do what you do best.
+My prayers tend to be straight forward: “God, this is the issue, do what you do best.
 Done.”
 There have been maybe 10 times in my walk with God where I have been moved to intense prayer for someone and this was one of them.
 I started praying for his life, his heart, his future, everything I could think of.

 As my prayer began to wind down, I felt God’s presence begin to fill me and my whole body began to tremble.
 Then I asked, “God, is there something you want to tell him?”
 Immediately I saw a picture of his hands.
 They were shackled.
 I could see where the metal had dug into his skin, leaving it bruised and raw.
 It was obvious he had been straining against it for a long time.
 The frame pulled back and I could see he was exhausted but still pulling against the chain, looking longingly toward the mountains in the distance.
 Mountains I knew he had not been to before, but everything in him was dying to get there somehow.
 Suddenly, out of nowhere an ax comes down and breaks the chain.
 He didn’t hesitate.
 The second he was free he ran towards the mountains and did not look back.
 As abruptly as his chain was broken, the vision stopped.